Every new hire comes with a hidden cost that never shows up on your P&L.

 - Communication overhead multiplies with each new team member

-- Management layers emerge to handle the complexity
+- Management layers emerge to handle the complexity you just created

 Here's the brutal math: every new hire doesn't just add their salary to your costs.
 They add friction to every process they touch.

-2. Bottlenecks at Decision Points
+2. Bottlenecks at Every Decision Point

 “Who owns this decision?” becomes the most common question in your company.
-Work stalls while waiting for approval from someone who’s triple-booked.
-Projects that took days now take weeks because they’re stuck in someone’s review queue.
+Work stalls waiting for approval from someone who's triple-booked.
+Projects that took days now take weeks because they're stuck in someone's review queue.

 3. Manual Processes That Should Have Been Automated Months Ago

-Here’s a pattern I see constantly: a company hires someone to handle a growing workload instead of building a system to manage it.
-Six months later, they hire another person to help the first person.
+Here's a pattern I see constantly: a company hires someone to handle a growing workload instead of building a system to manage it.
+6 months later, they hire another person to help the first person.
 The work keeps growing, so they hire a third.

 Meanwhile, a $500/month software solution could have handled the entire workflow automatically.